Facebook

 U.S. Court Rules Against Treasury in Tornado Cash Sanctions Case

-In a landmark decision, the U.S. District Court for the Western District of Texas has ruled that the U.S. Treasury overstepped its authority by sanctioning the decentralized crypto mixer Tornado Cash.
-This ruling, delivered on Tuesday, marks a significant setback for the Treasury’s regulatory efforts concerning blockchain technology and smart contracts.
+In a landmark decision, the U.S. District Court for the Western District of Texas has ruled that the U.S. Treasury overstepped its authority by sanctioning the decentralised crypto mixer Tornado Cash.
+The ruling, titled “US Court Blocks Treasury,” delivered on Tuesday, represents a significant setback for the Treasury’s regulatory efforts concerning blockchain technology and smart contracts.

 Background of the Case